Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 #### Fortunes of Ravenloft

-If your card reading reveals that a treasure is here, it is hidden in one of the Vistani wagons. [[5.
-Mechanics/Bestiary/Npc/Madam Eva (COS).md\|Madam Eva]] grants the characters permission to search the wagons if they ask, and any such search yields the treasure.
+If your card reading reveals that a treasure is here, it is hidden in one of the Vistani wagons. [[4.
+World Almanac/NPCs/Madam Eva (COS).md\|Madam Eva]] grants the characters permission to search the wagons if they ask, and any such search yields the treasure.

 ### H. Tser Falls